jcrist/msgspec/docs/source/usage.rst

 encoding only - to decode into a ``dict`` subclass you'll need to implement a ``dec_hook`` (see :doc:`extending`).

-Note that JSON only supports string keys, while MessagePack supports any hashable for the key type.
+JSON only supports `str`, `Literal`, `Enum`, `int`, and `IntEnum` key types (integers are encoded as strings).
+MessagePack supports any hashable for the key type.

 An error is raised during decoding if the keys or values don't match their respective types (if specified).

 .. code-block:: python